pranavmarala12/prem_league_analysis/README.md

 # Premier_League_Analysis
 # dataset: "premier-player-23-24"

 I first ranked and graphed the top 20 goal scorers from the 23/24 Premier League season to get a better visual as to who was netting the highest volume of goals.
-As an avid fan of the Premier League, this ranking came as no surprise.
-This was a easy way to get familiar with the data set, and which columns/statistics might be useful for my analysis later on.
-I was able to pull a list of each column title in the dataset making me fully aware of which columns were going to be of value.
+As an avid fan of the Premier League this ranking came as no surprise - this was a easy way to get familiar with my data set.
+Early on, I pulled a list of each column title in the dataset so I could get an early view of which statsitics would be of value to me in this project.
+For this step of the project I used the 'Gls' column as the driving metric for my ranking.
+I created a bar chart with the final rankings (See Top 20 Goal Scorers.png)

 From there, I decided to take a list of the best goal scorers and see how efficent they were - I took total goals per player and compared that to total minutes played.
 I used the below formula as my basis for determining efficiency:
 Total minutes / Total goals = goals per minute (efficiency)

 Lastly, I took the top 10 of the top 20 goal scorers and compared (side by side) a players actual goals with their expected goals (See expected_goals.png)